BeataMekal/kudlatyklebuszek-new-site/README.md

-# Strona kudlatyklebuszek
+# Kudlaty Klebuszek website
-Nowa wersja strony hodowli pudli miniaturowych Kudłaty Kłębuszek
+The new version of website for miniature poodle Kudłaty Kłębuszek kennel